What Does It Feel Like to Be High on Meth?

 Additional Effects of Chronic Meth Use

-• Physical Appearance and Hygiene: As people like Kelly continue to abuse meth, they lose interest in their physical appearance altogether.
+- Poor physical appearance and hygiene: As people continue to abuse meth, they lose interest in their physical appearance altogether.
 Many people become gaunt and frail.
-Their skin looks bad from meth sores, and their overall hygiene tends to suffer, as well.
+Their skin looks bad from meth sores, and their overall hygiene tends to suffer as well.

-Kelly found that the rush from a meth high only lasted about 20 minutes, but the other unwanted effects stayed with her for hours afterward.
-The drug depleted her brain’s dopamine supply, and Kelly was left with crippling withdrawal symptoms.
-She felt dehydrated, had chronic headaches, and felt extremely tired, achy, and depressed.
-Only after several weeks of not using did the withdrawal symptoms begin to fade a bit.
-She knew she couldn’t kick this habit without some professional help.
+The rush from a meth high may last about 20 minutes, but the other unwanted effects can stay with the user for hours.
+The drug depletes the brain’s dopamine supply, and the user is left with withdrawal symptoms.
+They may feel dehydrated, have chronic headaches, and feel extremely tired, achy, and depressed.